jrmiller022/firebase/README.md

-# firebase Train App
+# Firebase Train App

-## About App - Add your destination and time and the list will show you how many minutes away and when the train arrives.
+## About App - Add your destination and time to the list and it will show you how many minutes away and when the train arrives.

 ### Train Time app was built on a firebase server.
 Also used with HTML, CSS and javascript.